arp242/toml-c/README.md

   just copy `header/toml-c.h` to your project and `#include <toml-c.h>` and you're done – nothing else needed.

-  It's essentially just "cat toml.h toml.c > toml-c.h" wuth a bit of frobbing.
+  It's essentially just "cat toml.h toml.c > toml-c.h" with a bit of frobbing.

 - For "library mode" build `libtoml.so.1.0` and `libtoml.a` by just typing `make`.